-At the start of 2015, many articles surfaced predicting the expected workplace trends.
-Some articles took a deeper look at the possible impact on the HR and learning and development industry within the workplace and the changing face of today’s worker.
+At the start of the year, many articles surfaced predicting the expected workplace trends.
+Some articles took a deeper look at the possible impact on the HR and learning and development industry within the workplace and the changing face of today’s workers.

 We reviewed several of the projections with the intent to take a “mid-year in review” look at the top three trends mentioned in each article.

 - Organizations hiring Generation Z – born between 1994 and 2010